daviddennis/argon-assess/README.md

 # Clinical Trials Search Application

 ## Overview
 This application allows users to search through clinical trials data.
 One example is searching for topics related to Non Small Cell Lung Cancer (NSCLC) and immunotherapy treatments.
+The user can further filter by Sponsor, providing a view into the competitive landscape among trial companies.

 ## Setup Instructions